For immediate release

 Dobson Pipe Organ Builders of Lake City, Iowa, will lead the work, including completely disassembling the organ, shipping parts—including 12-foot pipes—from St. Paul to Lake City, and reassembling it on site at the Hill House.
 Dobson’s work will involve tasks like repairing the pipework and releathering the organ reservoir and windchests.
 The company will also design and construct new, historically accurate parts to replace organ components that have deteriorated.

-The two-story, 1,006 pipe organ was built by renowned Boston organ maker George Hutchings and used for Hill family gatherings, concerts and parties.
+The three-story, 1,006 pipe organ was built by renowned Boston organ maker George Hutchings and used for Hill family gatherings, concerts and parties.
 The James J. Hill House is a National Historic Landmark, and the instrument is a significant example of a residential pipe organ from the Gilded Age.
 The organ last underwent large-scale preservation work in 1988, funded by an Institute of Museum and Library Services grant.

 The project is currently estimated to be completed in July, but timelines may shift once work is underway and Dobson staff is able to fully assess the instrument.
 The art gallery will be closed to the public during the organ’s removal and reinstallation.
 Hill House staff will share ongoing updates on the organ on social media and with in-person visitors.